heruwaspodov/dwiheruwaspodo/README.md

 1.  **Dynamic Portfolio Grid:**
     - Projects are fetched from the `works` collection in Firestore.
     - Includes logic to filter by category (Role) and display details in a modal popup.
-2.  **Integrated Ruby Compiler:**
+2.  **Integrated Code Compiler:**
-    - A dedicated section for showcasing or testing Ruby code directly within the browser using OneCompiler embed.
+    - A dedicated section for showcasing or testing code directly within the browser using OneCompiler embed.
 3.  **Real-time Data:**
     - Updates to your bio, job history, or contact info in Firestore reflect immediately on the site.
 4.  **Responsive Design:**